xmos/lib_xud/module_xud/doc/hid_example.rst

 String Descriptors
 ~~~~~~~~~~~~~~~~~~
 An array of strings supplies all the strings that are referenced from
-the descriptors (using fields such as ‘iInterace’, ‘iProduct’ etc.).
+the descriptors (using fields such as ‘iInterface’, ‘iProduct’ etc.).
 String 0 is the language descriptor, and is interpreted as “no string
 supplied” when used as an index value.
 The ``USB_StandardRequests()``
 function deals with requests for strings using the table of strings